-Data contained in CLOUDS allows us to prepare reports from information collected from low-income individuals which is then used as part of the community assessment process.
-In addition, data from our subcontractors as part of the CSBG reporting requirements and data gleaned from input from low-income individuals at public hearings and from client stories at the annual Roundtable is also considered in conjunction with the data analyzed in the Community Assessment.
-The public hearings have been the most effective form of data collection from the lowincome community.
-This year our public hearing to individuals being fed by one of oursubcontractors and to an Asian community group served by another.
+Data contained in CLOUDS allows us to prepare reports from information collected from lowincome individuals, which is then used as part of the community assessment process.
+In addition, data from our subcontractors as part of the CSBG reporting requirements and data gleaned from input from low-income individuals at public hearings and from client stories at the annual Service Providers ervice-Provider.
+Roundtable is also considered in conjunction with the data analyzed in the Community Assessment.

+The public hearings have been the a most effective form of qualitative data collection from the lowincome community.
+This year our two of the four public hearings were hosted by subcontractors bosted two of the four public hearings - St. Vincent de Paul and Lao Family Community Development, Inc. - at their service sites.
+This change in location and approach not only improved turnout but also the quality of information shared.
+TheTwo additionalether public hearings were hosted at CSB locations, one for CSBG subcontractors at the Service Providers Roundtable and the other at a Head Start Policy Council meeting, where we received comments from low-income parents and early childhood providers.
+The demographic, census and other data points contained in the Community Needs Assessment (CNA) were amplified greatly by the situations and struggles shared directly by those mostly affected. to individuals being fed by one of our subcontractors and to an Asian community group served by another.
 We also had a public hearing during a Head Start Policy Council meeting.
 We are confident our plans are grounded in what the community needs as we have heard from them directly.